Last Updated on June 18, 2026 by I Love Spanish Club

 Think of it this way:

-- Por = the cause, reason, or means behind something — looking backward at why something happened or through what means
+POR = the cause, reason, or means behind something — looking backward at why something happened or through what means

-- Para = the purpose, goal, or destination — looking forward toward an objective
+PARA = the purpose, goal, or destination — looking forward toward an objective

 Not a perfect rule, but a useful starting point.
 Now let’s go through each use in detail.